adamconkey/adamconkey.github.io/Coderon/_posts/2019-10-15-promp-active-learning.md

 4. Press a button to have the robot return to a home position
 ```

+<p><iframe src="https://www.youtube.com/embed/kSb0eCdcpe4?si=3BBDN7ADj8XddrAR" loading="lazy" frameborder="0" allowfullscreen></iframe></p>

 This enabled me to stay near the robot recording one demonstration after another without having to return to the PC, making it drastically more efficient to record the data I needed for testing and experiments.

 ### Environnment Calibration

 For experiments and data collection on the robot, I required a method to calibrate the pose of the camera with respect to the robot, i.e. calibrate the extrinsics of the camera.
-Our lab initially had a method for doing this that required attaching a calibration checkboard as the robot's end-effector, and manually jogging the robot through a sequence of about 20 different configurationsto determine the camera pose with respect to the robot.
+Our lab initially had a method for doing this that required attaching a calibration checkboard as the robot's end-effector, and manually jogging the robot through a sequence of about 20 different configurations to determine the camera pose with respect to the robot.
 This process was unsatisfying because it would take about 20 minutes to perform, it would still require small manual adjustments after completion, you'd have to remove the robot hand and mount the checkerboard each time you do it, and if you accidentally bump the camera, you have to start all over!
 I needed a better way.

 My solution was simple and effective: Use an [ArUco fiducial marker](https://www.uco.es/investiga/grupos/ava/portfolio/aruco/) and a slightly modified version of an open source detector [simple_aruco_detector](https://github.com/vprooks/simple_aruco_detector) to perform the calibration.
 I placed a large ArUco marker in a known location with respect to the robot's base (I just manually measured the offset), ensured it was in view of the camera, and boom you can quickly determine the pose of the camera in the robot's base frame.
 I developed a package [robot_aruco_calibration](https://bitbucket.org/robot-learning/robot_aruco_calibration/src/main/) to make this process quick and painless, with an rviz visualizer for validating its correctness.